 CURRENT UPDATE: March 2, 2020 ZIKA VIRUS IN MEXICO

-There have been 120 confirmed cases of Zika across Mexico in 2020, but we will continue to carefully monitor the situation.
+There has been 1 confirmed case of Zika across Mexico in 2020, but we will continue to carefully monitor the situation.
 Find a state-by-state breakdown here:

 The Centers for Disease Control (CDC) has no current ZIKV notice for Mexico, but it acknowledges there’s a risk of Zika Virus in the country.